Riga Hydroelectric Power Plant

-Riga's Hydroelectric Power Plant (Rīgas hidroelektrostacija, shortened Rīgas HES) is located just beyond Riga's southern border.
+Riga Hydroelectric Power Plant (Rīgas hidroelektrostacija, shortened Rīgas HES) in Latvia is located just beyond Riga's southern border.
 It is geographically located in the town of Salaspils.
 Total installed power generating capacity is 402 MW.
 There are six generators, two transformers and two 330 kV power lines (to Salaspils and Bišuciems).

 History

 The Riga Hydroelectric Power Plant was put into operation in 1974.
 In order to build Riga HES, a dam was constructed across the Daugava River through the middle of Doles Sala, half of which has since been flooded to make room for Riga Reservoir.
-Along with Doles Sala, there have been several other smaller islands drowned in order to fill the reservoir.
+Along with Doles Sala, several other smaller islands also drowned when the reservoir was filled.
 The dam was built in the late 1970s.
 Aside from its main purpose of keeping the reservoir contained, its top is used as a motor vehicle highway.
 A railroad was also constructed on the dam, but it was utilized only during construction of the powerplant and was demolished at the beginning of the 21st century.
 This is because there are no existing railroads on the Daugava's left bank.
-This railroad began at Salaspils railway station, and ended at approximately the middle of Doles sala.
+This railroad began at Salaspils railway station, and ended approximately in the middle of Doles Sala.